 Rinse Your Suit for 10 Minutes

 Now that you’ve gotten all of the excess sand off the surface of your favorite one-piece or cheeky two-piece, the next step is to rinse your swimsuit in cool water for ten minutes.
 Keep it simple and use just cool water for this step (skip the detergent for now).
+Washing your swimsuit after every use is essential, even if you just went in the pool or tanned outside.
+Chlorine, tanning oil, and salt water can all damage your bikini if you leave it unwashed.
 As you rinse your suit, be sure to target areas where you can still see sand accumulated in the bathing suit fabric to try and rinse the sand out with your hands as much as possible.

 Allow Your Suit to Dry Completely

 Once you have rinsed your wet swimsuit out completely, take a clean, dry towel and gently press the swimsuit to remove excess water.
 You can also gently roll your swimsuit into the clean towel to help press additional excess water out of your bathing suit.
-With the additional excess water removed, the next step is the lay your swimsuit flat and allow it to dry.
-Avoid laying your swimsuit in direct sunlight to dry as the sunlight will fade the color of the bathing suit fabric more rapidly when it is damp.
+With the excess water removed, the next step is the lay your swimsuit flat and allow it to dry.
+When drying, make sure you don’t wring the suit as this can damage or stretch out the fabric.
+It’s also important to avoid laying your swimsuit in direct sunlight to dry as the sunlight will fade the color of the bathing suit fabric more rapidly when it is damp.

 Give It Another Shake